ThinkDataEd/curriculum/docs/unit4/lesson4.md

 6. Once the campaign is found, the Recorder/Reporter will click on the drop down menu to the right of the campaign information and select **Edit Campaign**.

-7. On the Campaign Editor, students may scroll down to see their prompts.
+7. On the **Campaign Editor**, students may scroll down to see their prompts.
 Students may do the following actions to the prompts:

     • **<u>Edit:</u>** Click on the prompt’s name to expand and make changes as needed.
 To close the